The Vice of Envy

 “Peace of mind makes the body healthy, but jealousy is like a cancer.” — Proverbs 14:30 (GNT)

 “Love is patient; love is kind; love is not envious or boastful or arrogant or rude.
-It does not insist on its own way; it is not irritable or resentful; it does not rejoice in wrongdoing, but rejoices in the truth.” — 1 Corinthians 13:4-6 (NRSV-CE)
+It does not insist on its own way; it is not irritable or resentful; it does not rejoice in wrongdoing, but rejoices in the truth.” — 1 Corinthians 13:4-6 (NRSVue)

 “Don't let evil people worry you; don't be envious of them.
 A wicked person has no future—nothing to look forward to.” — Proverbs 24:19-20 (GNT)

 “Do not envy the success of sinners, for you do not know what their end will be like.
-Do not delight in what pleases the ungodly; remember that they will not be held guiltless all their lives.” — Sirach 9:11-12 (NRSV-CE)
+Do not delight in what pleases the ungodly; remember that they will not be held guiltless all their lives.” — Sirach 9:11-12 (NRSVue)

 “Don't be envious of evil people, and don't try to make friends with them.” — Proverbs 24:1 (GNT)